 All of the flowers had clearly changed color.
 The longer we left them the darker the colors became.

 I like that with this simple science experiment, children had to wait for the final results – which is like real scientists and science experiments.

 By the next morning, the flowers looked beautiful!

-I loved the flower that was split between both of the colours.
-Many of us thought that the flower would turn purple, but we were surprised to see half of the flower turn pink, and the other half blue.
-There were a few petals that were a beautiful mix and we saw some purple, but there was a very clear separation of the blue and red.
+The result for the flower that was split between both of the colors was my favorite.
+Many of us predicted that the flower would turn purple, but we were surprised to see half of the flower turn pink, and the other half blue with a little mix of purple in the middle.

 We tried it and left it over night.
 Again, our results, were beautiful!
 The red flower turned a bit maroon when put into the blue water.
 The blue flower began to show more purple in the petals.